 If you elect to participate in the Confirmation Retreat, your role in bringing younger youth to a meaningful decision will never be more important.
 The retreat format will provide education in an expanded, diverse community and the time apart will help the confirmands to center themselves more completely.

-Download the registration brochure and be sure to read on for how to plan for your group before and after the retreat.
+Download the Confirmation Brochure 2018 and be sure to read on for how to plan for your group before and after the retreat.

 Prior to the Retreat

 Select counselors who will be good role models.
 They must be senior high age or older.
 We will need one counselor for every five students of each gender and at least one counselor for each gender you send.
 (For example: if you have two boys and three girls, send a male and a female counselor.
 For six boys and three girls, send two male and one female counselor.)

 If you prefer to assign adult mentors to your confirmands on a one to one or one to two basis, you may do so and they will be seated with their students.
 Mentors, however, are not necessary for the retreat.
 (But please meet the minimum counselor requirements set in the bullet point above)